RATING★ 10.0

 The philosophical underpinnings of the second and third acts suggest a narrative that is interested in more than just entertainment.
 It is an exploration of what it means to be human in an increasingly complex world.

-Ultimately, Supernova is an interesting experiment that, while flawed, offers enough moments of creative spark to be worth a casual glance for the curious.
+Ultimately, Supernova is a rare gem that rewards the audience's attention with a profound and lasting impact.
 Whether you are drawn to it by the star power of Ago-Endrik Kerge or the critical acclaim surrounding its release, Supernova is a film that demands to be seen on the largest screen possible.

 ⏳ Time Investment